erlang-ls/erlang-ls.github.io/docs/articles/suggest-type-specs.md

     later update it, please refer to the Dialyzer [User Guide](https://erlang.org/doc/apps/dialyzer/dialyzer_chapter.html#the-persistent-lookup-table).

-Whenever a function lacks type specifications, you will see a `Suggest spec` code lens next to the function definition.
+Whenever a function lacks type specifications, you will see a `Add spec` code lens next to the function definition.
 By clicking on the lens (or by using a keyboard shortcut), Erlang LS will attempt at suggesting type specifications for your function.
 This is what the procedure